 “You know, he worried a lot about it,” says Helen, who suffers from her own ailments, including diabetes, vertigo and gout.
 “He was out every day from 7[am] to 4[pm] trying to find a place.
 I think it took a toll on him.”

-The Kavanaghs’ eviction is the latest case of displacement in San Jose, where a booming tech economy has spurred among the worst affordability rates in the nation.
+The Kavanaghs’ eviction is one of a myriad displacements in San Jose, where a booming tech economy has spurred among the worst affordability rates in the nation.
 But the city’s most vulnerable residents—undocumented immigrants, single parents, people of color—bear the brunt of Silicon Valley’s housing shortage.
 As do a growing number of seniors on fixed-income.
 With the rapid aging of the population, combined with soaring living costs and stagnant incomes, the elderly lie at the nexus of the crisis.

 Because long-term elderly and disabled tenants tend to pay cheaper rent, the buildings they live in have lower purchase prices and higher potential profit margins for real estate speculators, according to the San Francisco-based Anti-Eviction Mapping Project.
 Deferred maintenance by the original owner makes the property cheaper as well, which also makes it more lucrative to evict older tenants from a run-down duplex—like the Kavanaghs’—compared with new tenants in a well-kept building.

 Though no similar study has been done in the South Bay, the Anti-Eviction Mapping Project found that in each year since 2012, roughly 70 percent of evictions from rent-controlled units in San Francisco displaced people who were elderly, disabled, or both.